Last Friday, March 8th was International Women’s Day.

 If you’ve read any of our recent content on our blog and social media, you would know that gender equality is a cause we at Teach Starter are incredibly passionate about.
 We were thrilled with the opportunity to host some empowering guest speakers, in our beautiful new offices at Milton, Queensland.

 Inspirational Women in Education

 The night saw us joined by a number of wonderful women in education.
 Teachers from all over Brisbane converged, and filled the room with discussion about the power of celebrating International Women’s Day and the role education can play in a more gender balanced world.

-But the focus was on our honored guests – three inspirational teachers who, through their different careers, have become amazing role models for women in the broader field of education.
+But the focus was on our honoured guests – three inspirational teachers who, through their different careers, have become amazing role models for women in the broader field of education.

 Erin began her career in education at 22 when she started her studies in Primary Education.
 Upon graduating in 2011, she worked short term contracts for a year before entering her own classroom, familiarising herself with a diverse range of teaching environments and students.
 Having taught primary school for just 4 years before taking a role as deputy principal, she shows that with passion and drive you can achieve professional goals.
 Erin is an inspiration to young women in leadership roles in education and works daily to be a positive role model for her students.